Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-03-05-Logistic-Regression.md

 <script type="text/javascript" async
 src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-<h2 align="center">References</h2>

-- <a href="https://youtu.be/HZ4cvaztQEs" target="_blank">Andrew Ng's lecture</a> on logistic regression and other topics

-- <a href="http://cseweb.ucsd.edu/~elkan/250B/logreg.pdf" target="_blank">Lecture notes</a> on the same subject from a UCSD AI course taught by Charles Elkan.

-- Code for the regression on <a href="https://github.com/Kyle-Lewis/MachineLearningProjects" target="_blank">My Github</a>.
-You really could write this one on a napkin though.

 <h2 align="center">Motivation</h2>

 Logistic Regression is the first classification algorithm i've come across.
 It seems somewhat important so I figured it deserved an implementation such that I really "got it".
 It also turns out to be a special case of Softmax Regression, a more general classifier which I also intend on implementing.
 As I think will be typical of these projects, the post and code should be quite short, there's nothing fancy going on.